1 Week Itinerary: the Very Best of Japan for First Timers

 Or if you have a whole day available, why don’t you visit one of world’s greatest theme parks Universal Studios Japan.

-Don’t forget delicious local souvenirs to shop before leaving Osaka!
+Before leaving Osaka, don’t forget delicious local souvenirs to shop!

 ▶ 10 Must-Buy Souvenirs in Osaka